M.Ed. in Counseling & Personnel Services (School Counseling and Guidance)

 Becoming a School Counselor

-The Department of Counseling and Human Development offers a Master of Education (M.Ed) in Counseling and Personnel Services (CPS) with a concentration in School Counseling and Guidance.
-This degree is designed for those who wish to be certified as a school counselor, grades P-12.
+The Master of Education (MEd) in Counseling and Personnel Services with a concentration in School Counseling is designed for those who wish to be certified as school counselors for grades P-12.
+The 60-credit-hour program equips students to function professionally as school counselors, as well as to sit for the licensing exam.

 Curriculum